What Does it Mean to be Reformed?

 The basics of the Reformed faith is that it is Calvinist, Covenantal, Confessional, and Committed to the 5 Solas of the Reformation:

 The Reformation is generally considered to have begun when Martin Luther nailed the 95 theses to the church door at Wittenberg.
 But it was John Wycliffe and William Tyndale who lit the fuse for the explosion of the Reformed faith with their work in translating the Bible.
-The commitment to make the Bible the sole authority on matters of faith was the transforming idea that led later reformers to break from the Roman Catholic Church.
+The commitment to make the Bible the sole authority on matters of faith was the transforming idea that led later reformers to break from the Roman Catholic Church.- By Grace Alone

 Covenental theology understands that God has always related to his people according to a covenant.
 When the original covenant of works was made in the Garden of Eden, man was required to perfectly obey God's law in order to remain in right relationship with God.
 When Adam and Eve sinned by disobeying God, that relationship was broken.